Adapt Text

 Order-No: 111222 - Part ID: B456

-In case the item contains an embedded list of child ItemCollections the content of the for-each block will be processed in the context for each embedded ItemCollection:
+In case an item contains an embedded list of child ItemCollections the TextForEachChildAdapter can be used.
+The adapter processes the template in the context of each embedded ItemCollection:

 <itemvalue>_orderid</itemvalue>: <itemvalue>_price</itemvalue>